imos64/setup-guide/eks-cluster/EKS-SETUP.md

-# Amazon EKS Cluster Setup Guide
+# AWS EKS Cluster Setup Guide

 This guide provides a comprehensive walkthrough for creating and managing an Amazon Elastic Kubernetes Service (EKS) cluster from your local machine using `eksctl`.